DomainDrivenArchitecture/ddaArchitecture/en/10_backup/README.md

+[//]: # (Reviewed and modified by @Ali)

-# DDA Backup Feature Documentation
+# DDA Application Backup

-This version is below the newest version in german.
-We are searching for translation support.
+## Feature documentation
+Requirements, architecture and implementation for the "Application Backup" feature